vitessio/website/content/en/docs/reference/vreplication.md

 It is possible that multiple streams can conflict with each other and cause deadlocks or lock waits.
 When such things happen, VReplication silently retries such transactions without reporting an error.
-It does increment a counter so that the frequency of such occurences can be tracked.
+It does increment a counter so that the frequency of such occurrences can be tracked.

 ### Automatic retries